 BY DESCENT: Child of a recognized Estonian mother or father, regardless of the child’s country of birth, even if the father dies before birth.

 BY DESCENT: This may be granted a residence permit if at least one of your parents or grandparents is or has been a native Finnish citizen.

 If your grandparent or parent has subsequently lost his/her Finnish citizenship when applying for citizenship in some other country, for example, it will have no impact on the matter.

-Whether they were born in or out of country, you can become a French citizen so long as one of your parents is as well.
+Whether they were born in or out of the country, you can become a French citizen so long as one of your parents is as well.
 All generations before you must have registered birth certificates before you can register your own.

-France is a founding member of the European Union and like other countries in the EU, becoming a French citizen gives you the access to live, study and work in any of the 28 EU countries.
+France is a founding member of the European Union and like other countries in the EU, becoming a French citizen gives you access to live, study and work in any of the 28 EU countries.

 You can apply for a long stay visa for France as well.
 This is a great read of what not to do and How to Apply for a Long-Stay French Visa (and not screw it up) by Andi of And On Adventure – it’s a great read.

 As with Ireland and Italy, anybody with a grandparent born in Greece is theoretically entitled to claim Greek citizenship… An uncentralized system of documentation does make it quite difficult in Greece to obtain the required ancestral certificates and documents though so be prepared for a lot of searching.

 If you succeed, a word of warning: Greece is one of the few European countries that still have mandatory military service for males aged 19–45.